 What is Incontinence?

-As stated above, incontinence is when a patient loses control over their bladder functions.
+Incontinence is when a patient loses control over their bladder functions.
 However, there are multiple types of incontinence.

 - Stress incontinence occurs when coughing, sneezing, laughing, exercising, or excessive lifting creates stress on your bladder causing a leak.
-This is usually minor but can happen frequently.
+It is usually minor but can happen frequently.
 This type of incontinence affects up to 60% of women.

 - Urge incontinence occurs because of an infection, a neurological condition, or diabetes.
 It is much more severe, and it creates a sudden, strong, and uncontrollable need to urinate.